Joseph Mallozzi

 On television, he worked as a writer for Animal Crackers, The Little Lulu Show, Flying Rhino Junior High, The Babaloos, Night Hood, The Lost World, Lassie, Robinson Sucroe, Caillou, Wimzie's House, Ivanhoe, Largo Winch, The Busy World of Richard Scarry, The Adventures of Paddington Bear, George and Martha, The Wombles, Mona the Vampire, Ripley's Believe It or Not!, Student Bodies, Birdz, Dr. Xargle, Big Wolf on Campus, and The Country Mouse and the City Mouse Adventures.

 In 2012, he co-created the comic book Dark Matter with Paul Mullie.
 The comic book has been made into a TV series (Dark Matter) with Mallozzi and Mullie co-writing.
 Pre production on this Prodigy Pictures Inc series started in Canada and aired on Jun 12, 2015.
-In February 2020 his new series, Utopia Falls, which he co-produced with R.T.
-Thorne, premiered on streaming service Hulu.
+In February 2020, Utopia Falls, which he co-produced with R.T.
+Thorne, premiered on streaming service Hulu; the show did not renew for a second season.
+As of 2021, Mallozzi is set to adapt The Powder Mage trilogy to television.